SONIC: Supersizing Motion Tracking for Natural Humanoid Whole-Body Control: Results

-As shown in \Cref{fig:result_genmo} (top), \shortname also demonstrates a real-time, multimodal, cross-embodiment control framework, enabled by our universal control policy.
-A unified motion generation system based on GENMO~\citep{genmo2025} is designed to generate human motions from three input modalities: human demonstration video, natural-language commands, and music audio.
-Transitions among modalities are coordinated through the multimodal motion generation system, enabling smooth handoffs without reinitialization.
+As shown in \Cref{fig:result_genmo} (top), \shortname also supports a real-time, multi-modal control framework, enabled by our universal control policy.
+A unified motion generation system based on GEM~\citep{genmo2025} is designed to generate human motions from three input modalities: videos, natural-language commands, and music audio.
+The multi-modal motion generation system coordinates smooth transitions among modalities.

 \paragraph{Video Teleoperation} For video control, the system supports both pre-recorded clips and live monocular webcam streams.
 Human motion is estimated at $\geq$ 60 frames per second (fps), enabling interactive teleoperation without specialized motion-capture hardware.
-Video control provides a higher-fidelity specification of pose and timing, yielding a precise imitation of demonstrated movements.
+Video control provides a higher-fidelity specification of pose and timing, yielding a precise imitation of movements.

 \paragraph{Music and Text Control} For text control, the system accepts natural-language prompts and synthesizes target motions at $\geq$ 60 fps.
-Trained on a large-scale dataset, the policy executes previously unseen instructions in a zero-shot manner.
 An interactive graphical interface supports free-form prompting at any time with immediate on-robot responses (for example, ``walk forward'', ``kick left foot'', or ``dance like a monkey'').

-For music control, the robot generates dance motions conditioned on melodic and rhythmic structure, tracking tempo, and adapting style to musical characteristics.

-Our system supports seamless transitions between modalities.
+For music control, GEM generates dance motions (which our tracking policy imitates) conditioned on melodic and rhythmic structure, tempo, and musical characteristics.
+Our system supports transitions between modalities.
 For example, users can initiate fine-grained control via video, switch to text for general control, and finally hand off to music for performance.